 Anything That Moves: Merry Gentry is heterosexual but has little discrimination in her lovers.
 It's an Aesop that Merry is trying to deliver to her own people that at one time they were not held to a human standard of beauty, nor human sexual mores.
 She beds a number of goblins, and members of the Sluagh.
 At first, even Merry had a hard time with Sholto's "extras", but by the later books she has become comfortable with them.

 Chaste Hero: Oddly enough, a literal curse inflicted upon the Queen's Ravens for centuries.

 Coitus Uninterruptus: In Divine Misdemeanors Merry and the gang hear a woman scream from another part of the house.
-Merry and Sholto pause to have sex before going to investigate.
+The gang goes to investigate, Merry ascertains that there's no immediate danger—and when, before joininng the investigation, she and Sholto pause to have sex.

 Cold Iron: Any iron (steel will do, too) can disrupt simple enchantments.
 Merry wears a clip-on steel-handle folding knife inside her bra, so it is in contact with her skin, as a protection from hostile magics (and as a hidden backup weapon, of course).

 Combat Tentacles: The sluagh, and Sholto in particular, sometimes use their tentacles in combat.
 Sholto used one of his stronger ones to try and strangle Doyle.